-So now I take a water depth of 70 meters, I start from 70 meters.

-What is the criteria the criteria is H by L, H by L is 0.1472 tan h k d.
-This is the well-known criteria.
-Now what does this indicates, so we will use this, now try to arrive at the relationship on the right hand side and the left hand side with the help of this problem.
-Then the water depth starts from 70 meters.
-And for 70 meters, I have calculated d by L naught, d by L wave length is calculated then H by H naught is calculated from which I can obtain H, and then H by L, and then this parameter which is on the right hand side which are you suppose to which are the two which we are suppose to monitor we are suppose to look at the variation of these two.
+Now, I take a water depth of 70 meters.
+I start from 70 meters.
+What is the criteria?
+The criteria is H by L, H by, H by L is 0.1472 tan h k d; this is the well known criteria.
+Now, what does this indicate?
+So, we will use this.
+Now, try to arrive at the, the relationship on the right hand side and the left hand side, with the help of this problem, where the water depth starts from 70 meters.
+And, for 70 meters, I have calculated d by L naught; d by L; wave length is calculated; then, H by H naught is calculated, from which I can obtain H; and then, H by L; and then, this parameter, which is on the right hand side.
+Which are you supposed to, which are the two, which we are supposed to monitor?
+We are supposed to look at the variation of these two.
+So, all through, you see that, H by L is less than 0.142 tan h k d.
+So, this is less than this, all the way; until somewhere here, you see that, between 6 and 4, you see that, this is less than this, but then, this value increases; so, that means, the wave is going to break, in between 4 and 6.
+So, this is a problem, which explains you the depth limited breaking, the criteria of depth limited breaking; the depth limited, as well as your steepness also.

-So all through you see that h by l is less than 0.412 tan h k d.
-So this is less than this, all the way.
-Until somewhere you see that between 6 and 4, you see that this is less than this, but then this value increases that so that means the wave is going to break in between 4 and 6 meters.
-So this is a problem which explains you that depth limited breaking, the criteria of depth limited breaking depth limited as well as your steepness also.
-Suppose, in case, you have only the deep water then your tan h k d will not come into picture at all; only H by l will come into picture.
-Now since that water depth is also included, I am calling it as depth limited as well as well as the steepness limited.
+Suppose, in case, you have only the deep water, then, your tan h k d will not come into picture at all; only H by L will come into picture; since that water depth is also included, I am calling it as depth limited, as well as steepness.

-Now for the same problem, what I have shown here is, the variation of your wave height from a water depth of 70 meters, and you see that there is a gradual decrease.
-And as you proceed towards the coarse, you see that there is a slight increase in the wave height and somewhere close to the breaking condition the wave will break.
-And this is a figure, the right hand one right side the variation of the wave length is shown, for the above problem that is as you go towards the shore the wave length is going to decrease.
-So this two phenomena, we have examined in this.
+Now, for the same problem, what I have shown here, is the variation of your wave height, from a water depth of 70 meters, and you see that, there is a gradual decrease, and as you proceed towards the coast, you see that, there is a slight increase in the wave height, and somewhere close to the breaking condition, the wave will break.
+And, this figure, the right hand one, right, right side, the variation of the wavelength is shown, for the above problem; that is, as you go towards the shore, the wavelength is going to decrease.
+So, these two phenomena, we have examined in this.

-So, we will look at final problem for today.
-So, for a wave of about 10 seconds, for a wave period 10 seconds, deep-water wave height is given, and beach slope is 1 is to 15.
-Calculate the breaking wave height using various formulas.
-Earlier we have seen about three formulae, now I will list some few formulae, I will not try to solve, because it is all just application of some simple formulae.
-But, you will get the variation in the wave height predicted by the some of this formulae.
+So, we will look at a final problem for today.
+So, for a wave of about 10 seconds, for a wave period 10 seconds, deep water wave height is given, and beach slope is 1 is to 15.
+Calculate the breaking wave height, using various formulae.
+Earlier, we have seen about three formulae.
+Now, I will list some, few formulae; I will not try to solve, because it is all just application of some simple formulae, but you will get the variation in the wave height predicted by the, some of this formulae.